Why We Don’t Feel We Can Achieve Big Goals, and What the Real Barrier Is

 Incremental goals are where it’s at for me.

 There is nothing ‘specially glamorous about incremental goals.
-This may be why the are the path not chosen, the path least considered.
+This may be why the are the path less chosen, the path less shouted from the rooftops.

 But they work.